How much do customer reviews really matter

 Sometimes buyers just need a little bit more than just readable content as reviews.
 That’s why, urging your happy customers to upload pictures of them with your product after a purchase can work as a stamp of approval and rest the concerns of unsusceptible buyers.

 You can even go a step further and upload explanatory videos for your products on your YouTube channel.
 Some companies, in fact, send complimentary products to social influencers who in turn upload their video reviews on their website, YouTube channel or Instagram profiles.
-Read more on how visual content can help you generate better conversion rates.

 3. Highlight the best reviews you received everywhere you can